wilsonmar/wilsonmar.github.io/shop/index.md

    The boxes are made of insulation material because many items (food, medicines) degrade when hot.
    The material also provides some stiffness.

-   The pack has a front flap that also unzips completely to see where various small items like glasses, headphones, pens, batteries, cords, SD chips, etc.

 Other qualities and alternatives I've considered during my survey of various ones out there are below.

 <!-- https://www.youtube.com/watch?v=MiTD6Hs6HBk